semgit/semgit-spec-repository-naming/README.md

 # Semantic Git Repository Naming 0.1.0

-## Summary

-Given a PREFIX-TARGET-DESCRIPTION Git repository name, interpret:

-- PREFIX as the organization or user identifier
-- TARGET as the target platform or audience
-- DESCRIPTION as the description of the contents

-## Why use semantic names?

-When the number of Git repositories in an account grows, it becomes:
+When adding Git repositories to a Git account, repository naming can quickly become a mess:

-- harder to come up with meaningful names for new repositories
+- coming up with meaningful names for new repositories becomes challenging
-- harder to locate existing repositories
+- locating existing repositories becomes cumbersome
-- harder to identify repositories
+- identifying repositories becomes hard

+A lack of consistency can cause a lot of headaches and loss of time and money.

 Semantic naming attempts to resolve these issues.

+## Anatomy of a SemGit repository name

+Given a `prefix-target-description` Git repository name, interpret:

+- `prefix` as the organization or user identifier
+- `target` as the target platform or audience
+- `description` as the description of the contents

+Only lowercase characters and hyphens are used.

 ## Quick examples